drewlearns/Liatrio/README.md

 I got to play with all the tools and be creative with the Node.js application.
 I learned a few things about service accounts and added service accounts to my list of subjects to grow on.

-I got to screen share with Blaire who was exceptionally helpful, thoughtful and patient.
+I got to screen share with Blair who was exceptionally helpful, thoughtful and patient.

 Lastly, I learned I should better time box projects like this in the future.
 I also added github actions udemy course with 10.5 hours of instruction to my syllabus.